Kellye Cash: Politics

 An advocate for conservative political candidates and issues, Cash has twice been publicly elected to the State Executive Committee of the Tennessee Republican Party.
 She performed at an event for presidential candidate Pat Buchanan, held before the 1996 Republican National Convention.

 Personal life

-Cash is the grand-niece of singers Johnny Cash, Tommy Cash and June Carter Cash Cash married Todd Sheppard, a teacher, in 1989.
+Cash is the grand-niece of singers Johnny Cash, Tommy Cash and June Carter Cash.
+Cash married Todd Sheppard, a teacher, in 1989.
 The couple have three children.

 Her daughter, Cassidy, competed for the title of Miss Tennessee in June 2014, placing in the top 16 finalists.

 Her daughter, Tatum, was crowned Miss Virginia in June 2021.
-She will go on to compete for the title of "Miss America" in December 2021.
+She competed for the title of "Miss America" in December 2021.